sigamani/ai_synonym_api/README.md

 - Error handling for invalid inputs and API failures.
 - Asynchronous processing for high performance.

-## To-Do List (If More Time Was Available):
+## Future Improvements and To-Do List

-**	1. Create an Evaluation Dataset:**
+If given more time, the following improvements and features would be implemented to enhance the project:

+1. **Evaluation Dataset**:
-Develop a robust ground truth dataset to benchmark the current model’s performance and track improvements as changes are made.
+   - Create a robust evaluation dataset to serve as a ground truth for benchmarking the current model's performance and tracking improvements over time.

-**	2. Define Metrics for Benchmarking:
+2. **Define Accuracy Metrics**:
-Establish clear accuracy metrics, such as precision, recall, and F1 score.
-Tools like Thesaurus.com can be used to identify the strongest matches for evaluation.
+   - Establish clear metrics for evaluation, such as precision, recall, and F1 score.
-	3. Experiment with Embedding Models:
+   - Utilize tools like [Thesaurus.com](https://www.thesaurus.com) to identify the strongest matches for comparison.

+3. **Embedding Experiments**:
-Test various embedding models, including domain-specific embeddings, to improve contextual understanding and relevance.
+   - Test different embedding models, including domain-specific embeddings, to optimise results.

-	4. Cache Embedding Vectors:
+4. **Embedding Caching**:
-Store embedding vectors in a database to enable faster retrieval and reduce API calls and associated costs (e.g., OpenAI API usage).
+   - Implement a caching mechanism to store embedding vectors in a database, enabling faster retrieval and reducing API costs and calls to OpenAI.

-	5. Implement a Disambiguation Module:
-Add functionality to handle ambiguous terms, such as distinguishing between bat (noun: mammal), bat (noun: sports equipment), and bat (verb: action).
-	6. Integrate LangChain for LLM Operations:
-Incorporate LangChain to streamline and enhance the model’s LLM-based operations.
+5. **Disambiguation Module**:
+   - Develop a module to handle ambiguous words (e.g., `bat` as a noun for a mammal vs. a sports implement, or as a verb).

+6. **LangChain Integration**:
+   - Incorporate [LangChain](https://www.langchain.com) for efficient LLM operations and workflows.

-	7. Add Guardrails for Safety:
+7. **Guardrails for Responses**:
-Introduce mechanisms to prevent inappropriate or unsafe responses.
+   - Add safety measures to prevent inappropriate or unintended responses from the model.

-	8. Refine Prompting Techniques:
+8. **Advanced Prompting Techniques**:
-Experiment with advanced prompting methods, such as few-shot learning with clear examples, to reduce ambiguity and improve model outputs.
+   - Experiment with different prompting strategies, such as few-shot learning with carefully curated examples, to reduce ambiguity and improve model clarity.

-	9. Use LangSmith for Prompt Tracking:
-Leverage LangSmith to monitor and evaluate the accuracy and effectiveness of prompt designs over time.
----
+9. **LangSmith Integration**:
+   - Leverage [LangSmith](https://docs.langsmith.com/) to track and analyse prompting accuracy for continuous optimisation.

+By addressing these tasks, the project could achieve greater efficiency, accuracy, and scalability while maintaining robustness and user safety.

 ## Installation